ghiobi/AnotherOne/README.md

-# mytiernary
+# mytinerary
-Welcome to mytiernary.
+Welcome to mytinerary.
 A simple web app for schedule making and course sequence planning.

 ## Important Tasks